 Copays, tiered pricing and various restrictions can cause the price of drugs to vary from plan to plan.
 It’s important to research your coverage options thoroughly to find the plan that best fits your needs.

-Where Can I Get More Answers to My Questions about Signing Up for Medicare?
+Where Can I Get More Answers to My Questions About Signing Up for Medicare?

 Medicare is a complicated healthcare system, and finding the right plan depends on many factors, like your prescriptions, physician preferences and finances.

-Warren Averett Asset Management can help you make sense of it all.
+WA Asset Management can help you make sense of it all.
 If you’re getting ready to sign up for Medicare and have questions, ask an advisor to reach out to you to start the conversation and walk through your options with you.